dev-abuke/Location_Optimization_For_Delivery_Service_Using_Causal_Inference/README.md

       ├── requirements.txt          # List of dependencies required for the project ├── README.md                 # Project documentation
       └── notebooks                 # Jupyter notebooks for experimentation and development

+## Directory Structure
+- `data/`: Contains sample data files.
+- `notebooks/`: Jupyter notebooks for data exploration and feature engineering.
+- `scripts/`: Python scripts for data processing and causal inference.
+- `README.md`: Project overview and instructions.
+- `Interim_Submission_Report.pdf`: Interim submission report.

+## Contributing
+Contributions are welcome!
+Please create a pull request or open an issue to discuss your changes.